wonderbird/realtimebattle/README.md

 RealTimeBattle is a programming game for Unix, in which robots controlled by programs are fighting each other.
 The goal is to destroy the enemies, using the radar to examine the environment and the cannon to shoot.

 This repository is a fork of the contents of [RealTimeBattle-1.0.8-Ext.tar.gz](https://sourceforge.net/projects/realtimebattle/files/RealTimeBattle-1.0.x/RealTimeBattle%201.0.8/) ([SHA256 sum below](#origin-of-this-fork)).
-Please find more details in the [original updated README](README) and on the official [RealTimeBattle project homepage](http://realtimebattle.sourceforge.net/).
+Please find more details in the [original README](README) and on the official [RealTimeBattle project homepage](http://realtimebattle.sourceforge.net/).

 ## Thanks